Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Introduction

 \paragraph{Contribution}

-This work proposes the \textit{Distribution Mapping with Shuffled Optimization} (DiMSO) -- a synthetic data generation tool.
-Instead of encoding the original data into a latent space, as with Variational Autoencoders (VAE), the proposed DiMSO samples a high-dimensional Gaussian distribution $\mathcal{N}(0,1)$ and learns a mapping function that transforms this random Gaussian noise into a target distribution using a fully connected neural network architecture.
+This work proposes the \textit{Distribution Mapping with Shuffled Optimization} (\textsc{dimso}) -- a time-efficient synthetic data generation tool that transforms high dimensional Gaussian noise towards the target real-world distribution.
+Instead of encoding the original data into a latent space with autoencoders, the proposed \textsc{dimso} samples a random distribution $\mathcal{N}(0,1)$ and learns a mapping function that matches noise with a target distribution using a fully connected neural network architecture.
+The proposed method employs pre-processing and post-processing steps intended for categorical features and performs Principal Component Analysis (\textsc{pca}) to increase the privacy of original samples, and reduce memory and computational complexity.

-The main contributions of the presented work include: \begin{itemize} \item Proposition of a time-efficient method that employs a fully connected neural network and a randomized loss function to model real-world distributions. \item Experimental evaluation of the proposed approach on 25 diverse real-world tabular datasets. \item Comparison with traditional and deep-learning-based state-of-the-art generators regarding (a) their ability to model the target distribution and (b) the influence on recognition performance, involving five classification algorithms. \item Proposition of a processing pipeline that uses Principal Component Analysis (PCA) combined with synthetic data generation. \item Comparison of the execution time of the proposed methodology with state-of-the-art deep learning synthetic data generation methods. \end{itemize}
+The main contributions of the presented work include: \begin{itemize} \item Proposition of a time-efficient method that employs a fully connected neural network to model real-world distributions. \item Definition of two loss functions that (a) combine per-feature Wasserstein distance with covariance differences and (b) employ a randomized pairwise sample distance. \item Comparison with traditional and deep-learning-based state-of-the-art generators regarding (a) their ability to model the target distribution, (b) privacy protection, and (c) the influence on recognition performance. \item Comparison of the execution time of the proposed methodology with state-of-the-art deep learning generators. \end{itemize}

 Compared to the neural-network-based generative models in the literature, the proposed approach focuses on simplicity and time efficiency.
-The model's fully connected architecture and a loss function based on absolute error between randomly selected pairs of samples enable efficient and effective data generation while increasing data privacy.
+Compared to classic baselines, it incorporates randomness and \textsc{pca}-based projections into the generation process to improve privacy preservation.